StarShopper/StarShopper/README.md

 - 🔭 Working on my web-CV.
 Cleaning all bugs and misunderstandings in my old projects
 - 🌱 I’m currently learning JavaScript, ReactJS.
-- 👯 Interested in Godot Engine.
+- 👯 Interested in Godot Engine and how does it all work...
 - 🤔 I’m looking for help with a mentorship and code reviev.
 - 💬 Ask me about in what I want to become in the future.